 This online session is the first of a series of three, looking at the impact of the final Brexit Treaty, the “Trade and Cooperation Agreement between The European Union and the United...Read more

-Dawn Osborne General Counsel at FAST Covered in this update Introduction Headline Stories Book Recommendation Introduction We start the new year with hope as the vaccine is rolled out...Read more
+Dawn Osborne General Counsel at FAST Covered in this update Introduction Case Law Update Malware Warning Legislation Developments and Consultations Book Review Introduction In this...Read more

 The Federation has a range of brochures and publications available to its members.
 Featured reports Brexit: No Deal?
 No Plan?
 There may be some truth in the maxim “fail to prepare,...Read more